Freddie Threepwood

 The Honourable Frederick Threepwood is a fictional character in the Blandings stories by P. G. Wodehouse.
-A member of the Drones Club affectionately known as "Freddie", he is the second son of Lord Emsworth, and a somewhat simple-minded youth who brings his father nothing but trouble.
+A member of the Drones Club affectionately known as "Freddie", he is the second son of Lord Emsworth.
+A somewhat simple-minded youth in his earlier days, devoted to gambling and having a good time, he brings his father nothing but trouble well into his twenties.
+However, after his marriage Freddie moves to America and becomes a very successful salesman of dog biscuits.
+In later stories, he is seen to be hard-working, industrious and -- if never exactly a genius -- capable of surprisingly sophisticated thinking, especially if it will help him make a sale.

 Freddie has one brother, George, and a sister, Mildred.

 Life and character

 Freddie's youth was a rather wild and reckless time.
 He was expelled from Eton for "breaking out at night and roaming the streets of Windsor in a false moustache", and was sent down from Oxford, where he had been good friends with "Beefy" Bingham, for "pouring ink from a second-storey window on the junior dean of his college".
 Despite two years at an expensive London crammer's, he failed to qualify for the army.
 During this time he gathered a wide circle of shady and dubious friends, mostly involved in the turf, including the unpleasant Mr. R Jones, and an equally broad set of gambling debts.

 When Lord Emsworth is required to pay off £500 worth of said debts, Freddie is recalled to Blandings Castle, the family's traditional prison for straying youth, where he is kept for his own safety, despite the discomfort this causes his father; this is where we find him when we first meet Freddie, at the start of Something Fresh.

 Thin and of medium height, Freddie is an amiable chap, though not the sharpest of minds.
 He is fond of the cinema, and indeed at one point writes a film scenario, which he successfully sells to the Super-Ultra-Art Film Company for $1000.
 He is also a great lover of detective fiction, and is awed to meet Ashe Marson, creator of Gridley Quayle, Investigator.

 A fan of a pretty face, at some point in his London days he fell for a girl on the stage, Joan Valentine, and bombarded her with letters and poetry to little avail, a fact that threatens to cause some embarrassment when he becomes engaged to American heiress Aline Peters.
 This engagement, miraculous in the eyes of the family, comes to nothing, however, as Freddie invites George Emerson, Aline's other suitor, to Blandings, and loses her to him.

-Freddie's eye for a pretty girl is once again in evidence in Leave it to Psmith, where he is enamoured of Eve Halliday, another girl he loses to a better man, but in "The Custody of the Pumpkin" he woos and elopes with Aggie Donaldson, daughter of Donaldson the U.S. dog-biscuit king.
+Freddie's eye for a pretty girl is once again in evidence in Leave it to Psmith, where he is enamoured of Eve Halliday, another girl he loses to a better man (if you can really call Psmith a better option), but in "The Custody of the Pumpkin" he woos and elopes with Niagara "Aggie" Donaldson, daughter of Donaldson the U.S. dog-biscuit king.